debashish216/devstack/README.md

 vim local.conf
 ```

-* Edit the local.conf file as below in the controller node.
+* Edit the local.conf file with below content in the controller node.
 My host IP is "192.168.130.207" and I wish to install everything with password "mypassword123".
 You may choose a different password for your setup.

 ```